Sheffy Bleier

 Sheffy Bleier (Hebrew: שפי בלייר) is an Israeli photographer and educator.

 Biography

-Sheffy Bleier is an israeli photographer and visual artist, mostly known for her provocative still life images primarily made of animal parts.
-Some of her works also research human relationships and motherhood, for example, the series "What remains" in which she exhibited images of still life objects, related to her son Jonathan early years.
+Sheffy Bleier is an Israeli photographer and visual artist, mostly known for her provocative still life images primarily made of animal parts.
+Some of her works also research human relationships and motherhood, for example, the series "What remains" in which she exhibited images of still life objects related to her son Jonathan's early years.

 Bleier was born and raised in Tel Aviv where she continues to work.
-In addition to being an artist, she is also an educator, teaching in HaMidrasha School of Art, Beit Berl College from 2001.
+In addition to being an artist, she is an educator, teaching at the HaMidrasha School of Art, Beit Berl College from 2001.